My Math Journey

 Work In Progress

-1. The Start of a Mathematical Dream
+1. The Start of a Mathematical Journey

-I was fortunate enough to encounter many good teachers when growing up, that enabled me to discover to joy of math.
+I was fortunate enough to encounter many good teachers when growing up, enabling me to discover to joy of math.
 In my younger days - probably before high school, I enjoyed math, for the satisfication and self-confidence gained from problem solving.
 Starting from high school, through self-studying, I found the beauty of abstract mathematical theories.

 It is hard to concisely describe the beauty of math in a few words, but roughly speaking, it is a mixture of: